espocrm/documentation/docs/administration/bpm-activities.md

 It's possible to have multiple sub-processes for different targets.
 By using the formula function *record\findRelatedMany* it's possible to have sub-processes for related records.
 The result of the function is the list of IDs.
 You need to set the *Target ID Expression* with the value `$inputItem`.

+The result of the multi-instance sub-process can be returned to a specific variable defined by the *Return Collection Variable* field.
+It will contain an array of objects.
+Each object will contain return-variables of each sub-process instance.

 ----

 ## Event Sub-Process